 Frequently Asked Questions

-Answers to common questions about swapping and donating surplus produce locally with Plentifully.
+Answers to common questions about swapping and donating surplus produce, seeds, garden supplies, tools, skills, and local growing resources with Plentifully in the Twin Cities.

 About Plentifully